No.1 – Conrad Salinger

 Ziegfeld Follies (1946) was Salinger’s next musical film.
 Here he creates colours and textures like never before as wonderfully demonstrated in the sequence ‘This Heart of Mine’.
 We hear Salinger’s almost over the top style orchestration with french horn obligatos which seem to soar in the stratosphere for eternity.
 This is not just a song, it’s 11 minute narrative sequence that can push any arranger over the edge.
 Craftsmanship at it’s best.
 I’m still astounded by this!

-(I really suggest listening to the whole piece, but particular highlights: Horn obligatos at 6.45, When the rich brass take over the melody at 9.07 and the suave string writing throughout)
+(I really suggest listening to the whole piece, but particular highlights: Horn obligatos at 6.45, when the rich brass take over the melody at 9.07 is just heavenly and the suave string writing throughout is gorgeous!)

 Salinger’s arranging style was naturally suited vocalists.
-He was able to compose imaginative cantabile counter-melodies that would never derail the melody and yet give support and space to the vocalist, squeezing in little bars of magic between vocal phrases to fill in the gaps.
+He was able to compose imaginative cantabile counter-melodies that would never derail the melody (Though some of his contemparies would beg to differ, including Adolph Deutsch and Jerome Kern) and yet give support and space to the vocalist, squeezing in little bars of magic between vocal phrases to fill in the gaps.
 ‘Love of My Life’ from MGM’s bonafide financial flop The Pirate (1948), gives testament to Salinger’s talent at ‘underscoring’ the singer, Garland in this case.
 Not only does he give room to the vocalist, he also displays his glossy and smooth string writing that became a trademark of his.

 (Salinger unbelievably drew criticism from some of his counterparts for being excessive and over-the-top in his richly orchestrated arrangements.
 This song proves his critics wrong.)

 By the time the 50’s had arrived, so had advances in sound recording and playback technology.
 Stereophonic sound was here, which is now something we take for granted, but this allowed MGM and Salinger to expand the size of the studio orchestra to a full symphony.
 There was now an orchestra size and sound that could match the widescreen, CinemaScope pictures now beginning to emerge.
 With the orchestra expanding, so to did Salinger’s creativity with critics and musicians alike regarding this decade as the epitome of Conrad’s work where he sculpted a luxurious brand of orchestral writing, displaying his innate touch of feeling, nuance, timbre, atmosphere and wit.
+His unique ability to generate vareity in extended musical sequences is also something to be highly applauded.
 All exemplified in the examples below.

 (A Technicolour explosion of sound!
 Main title from An American In Paris (1951).
 With a larger orchestra at Salinger’s disposal, he was able to create some of the most ‘lush’ and extravagant sounds ever to be recorded at MGM)